alltagshack/ImageSms/Readme.md

 I DO NOT collect non-personal information like user's behavior:

 - to solve App problems
 - to show personalized ads

-The Google Play Store collects non-personal information such as the data of install (country and equipment).
+The Google Play Store collects non-personal information such as the data of install (country and equipment), BUT ...

-I did not add any Google or ad keys or codes for marketing feedback, Ads or payment systems!
+- I did not add any Google or ad keys or codes for marketing feedback, Ads or a payment system to the app
+- I did not add this App to the Google Play Store!

 ### Privacy Questions.